Native American Genealogy Searches

 The 1910 census has a section called "Special Inquiries Related to Indians" asking tribe of this Indian, tribe of his father, tribe of his mother, percent of Indian and other blood.
 Also asks education, land allotment, and marriage information.

 The 1900 census includes a separate Indian Population Schedule by county.
-The 1900 census included the individualís Indian and English name, asking tribe of this Indian, tribe of his father, and tribe of his mother, percent of Indian blood in the individual and the parents, education, and land allotment information.
+The 1900 census included the individual's Indian and English name, asking tribe of this Indian, tribe of his father, and tribe of his mother, percent of Indian blood in the individual and the parents, education, and land allotment information.1930 census added columns to indicate tribe and degree of Indian blood.

 Lists "Indian" abbreviated as "I" as a choice in the column heading for "Color".